 (a) an Act or regulation of Manitoba, or

 (c) any court costs assessed against the person,

-(c.1) a justice services surcharge imposed under The Summary Convictions Act,
+(c.1) a justice services surcharge and any other amount imposed on a person convicted of an offence under The Provincial Offences Act,

 (d) a victim surcharge imposed under the Criminal Code (Canada), and

 (e) a surcharge imposed under The Victims' Bill of Rights,